Introduction

 ```

-Before you can build a Docker image, you will need to create two additional files that will be useful.
+Before you can build a Docker image, you will need to create one additional file - Dockerfile.

 ```dockerfile